The Koala: SDSU

-The SDSU branch of The Koala was founded in the fall semester of 2004 and originally operated out of the Theta Chi fraternity.
-After two years and an article critical of the Greek system the partnership ended.
-The SDSU Koala became a RSO (Recognized Student Organization) in fall of 2006 which allowed it funding and office space in the now demolished Aztec Center.
+In 2005, George Lee Liddle 3rd, the former editor of UCSD's Koala registered the paper as a for-profit business and obtained office space and student organization status at San Diego State University, according to the New York Times.
 In May 2007 the administration reported that a staff member urinated in one of the elevators which gave university police probable cause to enter and search The Koala's student union office.
 There they found alcohol which violated university policy and the RSO status was revoked.

 In May 2008 a statement from an anonymous reader appeared in the 'Personals' section of the newspaper stating "Frat boys, the DEA is after you”.
 A day later Operation Sudden Fall culminated in the largest campus drug bust in San Diego County history and one of the largest college drug busts in U.S. history.

+In 2008, a group of professors made a complaint to the Center for Student Rights and Responsibilities after one of their own was labelled a "a fat, ugly and childless black woman" in the publication.
+Officials denied the complaint, citing freedom of speech.

 In the fall of 2013 students send a letter to SDSU's Freedom of Expression Committee calling for an end of the publications distribution on campus.
 The request was denied.